ar3/our_gruuv/README.md

 This is your central guide to understanding OurGruuv's architecture, patterns, and conventions.

+To run the full spec suite, use the following command because there are spec leaks that I haven't spent the time to debug:

+`1.
+Review our testing strategy doc`
+`2.
+Run all specs in segments.
+Make sure you run each segment and each folder of the system specs separately in different commands, updating the last_full_spec_suite doc after every folder/segment.
+Do not run multiple segments/folders in one command.
+Remember to get the real date/time.`

 ### 🎯 For AI Agents

 **Start here**: [docs/RULES/overview.md](docs/RULES/overview.md) - Complete rules and patterns overview